AzureAD/omniauth-azure-activedirectory/examples/rails-todo-list-app/README.md

 rake db:schema:load
 ```

-Note: Depending on your host environment, you may need to install a Javascript runtime.
+Note: Depending on your host environment, you may need to install a JavaScript runtime.
 We suggest Node.js.
 Installation will differ by platform.

 ### Step 5 - Configure the app